donkirkby/live-py-plugin/CONTRIBUTING.md

    Sometimes, I've had to remove all build products and rebuild.
 Either `make clean` or `git clean -f -Xd`.
 4. After the lengthy build process, run the `live-py-plugin/test/PySrc/tools/serve_demo.py` script.
-It will copy all of the Pyodide files into the demo directory.
+It will copy all the Pyodide files into the demo directory.

 To update the ReactJS files, change to the `html` folder, and run